• Skip to primary navigation

 Books

-I am a literature major and I used to own a lot of books.
+I am a literature major, and I used to own a lot of books.
 I love books but they also require a lot of space.
 I’ve switched to buying eBooks (or borrowing), which solves the storage problems!

 Cosmetics

 I used to waste a lot of money on cosmetics.
-I still use a couple of products but I no longer buy extras/duplicates.
+I still use a couple of products, but I no longer buy extras/duplicates.

 Hair and nail products

 I’ve stopped buying bottled water and other beverages in plastic containers.
-And to consume lesser plastics, I also researched alternatives to my hair products.
+And to consume fewer plastics, I also researched alternatives to my hair products.
 I discovered eco-friendly shampoo bars and surprisingly, they work great for me!

-Material gift to myself
+Material gifts to myself

 Gadgets